trow-land/Machine-Learning/README.md

 2. [Project Name 2](link-to-project-2): Brief description.
    - ...

-_(Note: Update this section as you add new projects to the repository.)_

 ## Technologies
 Projects in this repository primarily make use of the following technologies: